heikkilv/VISDOM-data-management-system/documentation/adapters/general/adapter_api.md

 where `count` is the number of results in the response, `page` and `page_size` are the used pagination options, `next_page` and `previous_page` are the page numbers for the next and previous set of results (with a value null if there are no more results in that particular direction), and `total_count` is the total number results matching the query parameters.

 See the following section for examples of the actual objects given in the results.
+The ordering of the result objects is done using the id attribute.

 ### Example responses for single query